Primary & Urgent Care - Dallas, Texas

 - Chronic heel pain

 … and others

 How effective is PRP therapy?
 What are the alternatives?

-PRP is not an instant fix and it often takes several months and possibly a couple of treatments before taking effect.
+PRP is not an instant fix and it often takes several months and possibly 2 treatments before taking effect.
 As with all medical treatments, there is no guarantee, and in some patients it may not work.

 PRP therapy has been a target of many studies that involve treatment of knee osteoarthritis, and they have shown that while steroids are often very effective short term (3 months or less) and work much quicker, patients with PRP injection generally have less pain after 6 months after treatment.
 Steroid injections are a lot cheaper than PRP, and are covered by health insurance, unlike PRP.